sebastiandyrby/MotorRegisterData/README.md

 # Files included
 1. JavaScript-file for parsing of the large XML file of the Danish Register of Motor Vehicles (_xmlstream.js_, dependencies described in _dependencies.txt_).
 Code for compiling parsed data is included, although not well written, but it does the trick (_motorreg_read.py_).
 2. Webscraper used for scraping prices and technical characteristics from Bilbasen.dk (_bilbasen_scrape.py_).
-3. Dataset used in the analysis is included.
+3. Dataset used in the analysis is included (_choice_data.csv_).
 For the raw dataset in csv-format or JSON-format, please feel free to contact me - it was to big to upload here.
 4. Scraped dataset including prices and various technical characteristics (_bilbasen_scrape.csv_).

 # The XML parser